paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 This was done with the creation of a set of similar elements: concentric radiating circles in the style of transmitting signals, globes, maps and clock faces as well as a consistent use of type, giving the brand consistency yet flexibility across its many different applications.
 BBC News was also given a proprietary colour palette of Ivory and China Red (news programmes often use blue) which meant its presentation had a much warmer and approachable feel.

 The main bulletins on BBC1 shared similar but varied titles in which maps of first Britain then the world interacted alongside the spelling out of major capitals, overlaid with clock hands, radiating rings and globes.
-Towards the end of the sequence the hour of the programme (be it 1, 6, 9 and later 10) were brought in, spinning on their axis before resting in a straight position. <cite>BBC News 24</cite> and <cite>BBC World</cite> (the BBC’s 24-hour rolling news channels) continued these themes — with News 24’s graphics package having a closer resemblance to those titles seen on the BBC’s domestic output.
+Towards the end of the sequence the hour of the programme (be it 1, 6, 9 and later 10) were brought in, spinning on their axis before resting in a straight position. ""BBC News 24"" and ""BBC World"" (the BBC’s 24-hour rolling news channels) continued these themes — with News 24’s graphics package having a closer resemblance to those titles seen on the BBC’s domestic output.

 [Watch ‘Title sequence for BBC Nine O’Clock News’ on YouTube](https://www.youtube.com/watch?v=DdqiModYv5Q "Title sequence for ‘BBC Ten O’Clock News’.
 BBC/Lambie-Nairn, 2001.")